 The G9 X is smaller and slimmer (the most compact model in the PowerShot G range, now) and designed for pocketability.
 It comes with a 3in touchscreen and f/2 to f/4.9 3x zoom lens.

 Both models feature 5-axis image stabilisation, full HD movie recording (at 60fps), full manual controls, Wi-Fi/NFC and a lens control ring that can be assigned to various functions.
-Both are now available, with the G5X priced at S$999 and the G9 X at S$619.
+Both will be on sale from November, with the G5X priced at around £630 and the G9 X at around £400.

-The EOS M10, meanwhile, is be the new entry-level model in Canon’s compact system camera range.
-It comes with an 18MP sensor and the same DIGIC 6 processor as the new PowerShot models, as well as a fast CMOS hybrid 49-point autofocus system, 3in 180-degree tilting LCD touchscreen, Wi-Fi and NFC.
+The EOS M10, meanwhile, will be the new entry-level model in Canon’s compact system camera range.
+It’ll come with an 18MP sensor and the same DIGIC 6 processor as the new PowerShot models, as well as a fast CMOS hybrid 49-point autofocus system, 3in 180-degree tilting LCD touchscreen, Wi-Fi and NFC.

-We had a chance to go hands-on with the new cameras at a Canon event and from a physical standpoint all are impressive.
+We had a chance to go hands-on with the new cameras at a Canon event and, while the samples weren’t fully working (i.e. we couldn’t take any photos with them), from a physical standpoint all are impressive.
 The EOS M10 in particular feels incredibly sturdy and well constructed for an entry-level CSC.
-We’ll try to get our hands some units for review soon.
+We’ll try to get our hands on working review samples soon.